Victor-Akio/Cub3d-42/README.md

 ## Compiling
 Run `make` and you're set.
 Runs on Mac OS X and Linux (with XServer).
-Make sure to
+By default, the program will run with Linux framework, if you intend to use this aplication in a MAC OS, please exchange the framework used in the `Makefile` document.

 ## Running
-Run `./wolf3d [map_file]`, a window should appear.
+Run `./cub3D [map_file]`, a window should appear.
 You can navigate through the map using the arrow keys.
 Exit by closing the window or pressing ESC.
+You may also, use `./cub3D --save [map_file]` to take a screenshot of the first rendered image of the game in bmp format.

 ## Map file format
 It's a very simple format.
 Open a file in your favorite text editor, make sure